SMILES Data Release II: Probing Galaxy Evolution during Cosmic Noon and Beyond with NIRSpec Medium-Resolution Spectra: SCIENCE DEMONSTRATION

 \textbf{Neutral outflows}, traced by the Na~D $\lambda\lambda$5890, 5896 absorption doublet, provide a critical window into the ejection of cold gas from galaxies.
 With much higher sensitivity and NIR wavelength coverage of JWST/NIRSpec, Na D-traced outflows can now be detected and systematically studied at cosmic noon \citep[e.g.,][]{davies_jwst_2024}.
+We identify 14 galaxies with significant Na~D ISM absorption, including 4 outflows, 7 with systemic interstellar medium (ISM) absorption, 2 with inflowing gas, and 1 showing an emission/P-Cygni profile (Y. Sun et al. in prep).
+Combined with the Blue Jay Na D sample \citep{davies_jwst_2024} and JADES observations, this dataset represents the largest systematic study of Na~D-traced neutral outflows at $z\sim2$.
 In the SMILES dataset, we discovered one of the strongest Na~D outflows observed beyond $z\sim1$ in the quenching galaxy JADES-GS-206183 (Figure \ref{fig:outflows}).
 Its SMILES NIRSpec spectrum reveals a significantly blueshifted and deep Na~D absorption feature, indicating an outflow velocity of $v_{\rm out}=828^{+79}_{-49}\,\mathrm{km\,s^{-1}}$ and a substantially high mass outflow rate of $\log(\dot{M}_{\rm out})=2.40^{+0.11}_{-0.16}\,\mathrm{M_{\odot}\,yr^{-1}}$.
 This extreme outflow is comparable to those found in local galaxies undergoing intense starbursts or hosting luminous AGN.
 However, SED modeling of JADES-GS-206183 based on multi-band photometry from HST/ACS to JWST/NIRCam suggests that it is now quenched, with a low ongoing star formation rate confirmed by its Paschen $\alpha$ (Pa$\alpha$) emission in the FRESCO NIRCam grism spectrum ($10.78\pm 0.55\,\mathrm{M_{\odot}\,yr^{-1}}$).
 Furthermore, optical line ratio diagnostics indicate weak AGN activity, making it unlikely that the current outflow is driven by ongoing star formation or nuclear activity.
 Instead, this system likely hosts a long-lasting fossil outflow, powered by past AGN feedback that has now faded \citep{sun_extreme_2025}.

 These results highlight the strong capability of JWST/NIRSpec for studying multi-phase outflows in individual galaxies through rest-frame optical emission or absorption lines beyond z$\sim$1, as well as the importance of multi-phase outflow diagnostics in understanding galaxy quenching and feedback mechanisms in the early universe and their cosmic evolution.